 Popular Skills for Head Chef/Cook

-Survey results imply that Head Chefs & Cooks put a diverse skill set to use.
-Most notably, skills in Inventory Management, Team Leadership, Menu Planning, and Order Inventory are correlated to pay that is above average, with boosts between 5 percent and 15 percent.
+Survey results suggest that Head Chefs & Cooks put a wide range of professional skills to use.
+Most notably, skills in Inventory Management, Order Inventory, Menu Planning, and Team Leadership are correlated to pay that is above average, with boosts between 4 percent and 15 percent.
 Those listing cooking as a skill should be prepared for drastically lower pay.
-Customer Service and Training also typically command lower compensation.
-Those educated in Food Preparation tend to be well versed in Menu Planning.
+Customer Service and Food Safety also typically command lower compensation.
+Most people familiar with Food Preparation also know Menu Planning.